farlee2121/DevEssentialsBlog/content/draft/Open-Closed-by-Example/2022-09-16-0-Intro-to-OCP.md

 These libraries would not be possible if the source code had to be changed for every system.

 ## Analogy: Function Parameters
-System level design can be abstract, but functions should be familiar.
 Imagine if functions didn't have parameters.
 They would be nearly useless.
 A new function would be needed for every combinations of inputs.
 There would be almost no potential for reuse or abstraction.

 ```cs